spadma3/duck/catkin_ws/src/20-indefinite-navigation/fsm/README.md

 This node handles the state transitions based on the defined state transition events.
 Below is a summary of the basic fuctionality of the `fsm_node`.

 * The node subscribes to certain topics defined in the configuration file
-* Each event relates to a certain value being published on the topics
+* Each event relates to a certain value being published on a topic
 * When an event is triggered, the node calculates whether a state transition must take place
 * When a state transition has taken place, the new state is published on `fsm_node/mode`
 * The `/switch` topics are published with the new values for the current state

 ### Configuration
-The `fsm_node` is configured by the `.yaml` file at ...
-The node will extract the information in the `yaml` file as a Python dictionary containing all the configuration data.
+The `fsm_node` is configured by the `.yaml` file at `00-infrastructure/duckietown/config/baseline/fsm/fsm_node/default.yaml` The node will extract the information in the `yaml` file as a Python dictionary containing all the configuration data.

-The file contains the following sections:
+The `.yaml` file contains the following sections:

 #### Initial state
 This is the state that the FSM will go into when the node is launched.